hieunguyen7337/gpt-chatbot-vietnamese/README.md

 # GPT Chatbot
 ## Description
-This is a Python program that creates a chatbot using the Huggingface GPT2 model.
+This is a Python program that creates a chatbot using the Huggingface GPTJ 6B model.
 The chatbot is capable of responding to user input and continuing the conversation based on the context of the previous conversation.

 ## Requirements
 - Python 3.9 and cuda 11.8